FAQs For Horse Coverages

 21. What documents are required to insure my horse?

-For a new purchase, please submit the Equine Mortality Application.
-If you are requesting a value higher than the initial purchase price, please submit justification of value as well.
+You would need to complete and submit our Equine Mortality Application.
+If you are requesting a value higher than the initial purchase price, or if the horse is a homebred, please submit justification of value as well.
 We do not require you to send coggins, photos, appraisals, etc. A Veterinary Certificate is required for horses valued over $100,000, and a Foal Veterinary Certificate is required for foals under 30 days old.

 top